Posts Tagged ‘vesting’

 Introduction

-I love working with startups – and trying to protect founders and watch their backs.
+I love working with startups and trying to protect founders (and watch their backs).
 Not only are there key contractual issues that must be buttoned-down (like vesting and IP assignment), but also there is a minefield of laws and regulations that must be complied with.
-Indeed, in a world of easy access to online documents, it is often this legal compliance which is overlooked by founders, as they attempt to stay “lean” and “scrappy” (and sometimes even handle the legal work themselves or through a web service).
-As discussed below, however, non-compliance with certain laws could lead to founders’ criminal liability.
+Indeed, in a world of easy access to online documents and web sites like LegalZoom, it is often this legal compliance which is overlooked by founders, as they attempt to stay “lean” and “scrappy.”
+As discussed below, however, non-compliance with certain laws and regulations could lead to founders’ criminal liability.

 (more…)